lopitz/kafka-picture-producer/README.md

 The Kafka magic is done inside [kafka.KafkaImageProducer](src/main/java/imageproducer/kafka/KafkaImageProducer.java#L108).
 Together with [kafka-picture-consumer](../../../kafka-picture-consumer) it demonstrates the different working modes Queuing and Publish/Subscribe of Kafka.

-Start the [kafka-picture-consumer](../../../kafka-picture-consumer), the kafka-picture-producer, lay back and enjoy your movie. :smirk:
+Start this application and the [kafka-picture-consumer](../../../kafka-picture-consumer), the kafka-picture-producer, lay back and enjoy your movie. :smirk:

 Preconditions
 -------------